Kenyan runner Lempus banned for five years

 Last updated on .From the section Sport Africa

-Kenyan road runner Betty Wilson Lempus has been banned for five years from competing after being found to have twice violated World Athletic anti-doping rules.
+Kenyan road runner Betty Wilson Lempus has been banned for five years from competing after being found to have twice violated World Athletics anti-doping rules.

 Lempus, 31, is best-known for smashing the Paris women's half-marathon record on 5 September 2021 - the date that a sample she gave tested positive for the banned metabolite Triamcinolone Acetonide.